 - Peanut butter

-- Toasted sesame oil (or olive oil, with a big hit to flavor)
+- Toasted sesame oil (or olive oil, at the expense of flavor)

 - Soy sauce